Dan0sz/host-webfonts-locally/readme.txt

 * Added: Force Optimization Mode Task Manager.
          - Offers an easy overview of downloaded stylesheets and where they're stored,
          - Indicates stale cache files.
-* Added: Clearer explanation of when to use Scan Each Page VS Force Optimization Mode.
+* Added: Clearer explanation of when to use Scan Posts/Pages VS Force Optimization Mode.
 * Fixed: Cache handles weren't removed when cache directory was emptied.
 * Fixed: Tooltip in Manage Optimized Fonts section wasn't aligned properly.
+* Renamed: Manual Optimization Mode to Force and Automatic to Scan Posts/Pages.

 = 4.5.19 | February 5th, 2022 =
 * Fixed: Use of undefined constant in OMGF_Admin_Settings_Help class.